 A student registers for internships/practica/field experience in the term in which the experience occurs.
-To encourage summer field experiences, internships and practica, a special reduced fee may be available (see p.
-34).
+To encourage summer field experiences, internships and practica, a special reduced fee may be available (email financialaid@simpsonu.edu).

 In no case will internship, practica or field-experience credits be assigned or registered retroactively.